KTH/webtex/README.md

 ## Contact

-WebTex is created and maintained by the Infosys group <infosys@kth.se> at KTH, Kunliga tekniska högskolan, http://www.kth.se/.
+WebTex is created and maintained by the Infosys group <infosys@kth.se> at KTH, Kungliga tekniska högskolan, http://www.kth.se/.

 ## License and acknowledgements